wp-plugins/thrivehive/readme.txt

 == Changelog ==
+* V 1.8 Minor Release Featuring:
+    * Added target setting to buttons
+    * Added target setting to nav items
+    * Added links only for PDFs
 * V 1.74 Fixing a bug with pinterest pinning and images that are too small
 * V 1.73 Fixed small bug with margin on gallery slider images
 * V 1.72 Fixing a small bug with social widget settings on the sidebar